storyprotocol/documentation/docs/Introduction/quickstart.md

 ## :building_construction: Story Network Infra

-The [Story Network Guide](doc:story-network) provides all RPC, explorer, and faucet info.
+See [Network Info](doc:network-info) provides all RPC, explorer, and faucet info.

 ## :computer: Use our SDKs